 Staff Controls for Information Handling.

 Preventing Inadvertent Disclosure.
 Credit Union staff who handle member information ("Users") will take all necessary steps to ensure that member information is not inadvertently disclosed to people who do not have a "need-to-know" authorization.
-When not in use, or when not under direct visual supervision, member information must be stored in a secure storage area such as a locked vault, a cabinet, or a locked desk.
+When not in use or when not under direct visual supervision, member information must be stored in a secure storage area such as a locked vault, a cabinet, or a locked desk.
 Reproduction of member information is permitted only as necessary to perform required work.

 Transport.
 Physical transport of member information will require the use of a trusted courier such as internal mail staff, the US Postal Service, UPS, Federal Express, or a contracted courier service.
 All member information and documents sent via such couriers must be enclosed in an opaque and sealed envelope.
-Whenever member information is sent over external computer networks, it must be sent in encrypted form.
+Whenever member information is sent over external computer networks, it must be sent in an encrypted form.

 Destruction.
 When member information is no longer required (but the computers will be used elsewhere), and when legal or regulatory requirements for its retention no longer apply, it must be destroyed according to approved methods as authorized by [[4120-3]].
-Destruction will include rendering the information unreadable and include complete eradication of residual electronic information required by FACTA and other applicable laws and regulations to be destroyed.
+Destruction will include rendering the information unreadable and include the complete eradication of residual electronic information required by FACTA and other applicable laws and regulations to be destroyed.
 The Credit Union will ensure that all contracts between the Credit Union and service providers who have access to or store member information will include contractual requirements that the service provider disposes of member information in a manner consistent with FACTA and other applicable laws and regulations.
 The Credit Union will ensure that vital records will not be destroyed.

 Theft Protection.
 All Credit Union computers and network equipment must be physically secured with anti-theft devices if located in an open office environment.
 Local area network servers must be placed in locked cabinets, locked closets, or locked computer rooms.
-Transportable computers must be placed in locked cabinets or secured via other locking systems when in the office but not in use.
+Transportable computers must be placed in locked cabinets or secured via other locking systems when in the office, but not in use.
 Computer and network gear may not be removed from Credit Union offices unless the User has first obtained permission from [[4120-4]].

 CONTROLS FOR ACCESS SECURITY.